artanzand/image_segmentation_NST/README.md

 ## Examples of Image Segmentation

-The `predict()` function can be used separately for image segmentation.
+The `predict()` function can be used on its own for image segmentation.

 ```
 python src/predict.py --file_path=../examples/alberta_walking.jpg